kildom/deprecated/notes/DataStructures.md

     * Need to be investigated, but probably it may be benefitial:
       Maybe even `string` can be handled this way.
 This will reduce code hadnling string as a special type, but may increase code to detect if it is a string or not.
+  * Bytecode stream must be different than final ROM, because:
+    * It must allow streaming validation, dependecies must be in rigth order.
+    * It must be validated, e.g. single head must have at most 1 block, so they can be encoded together,
+    * Virtual table pointer must be converted from table id to actual pointer.
+    * Virtual table contains function that validates associated block, e.g.
+      * check if string is well formated UTF-8 with correct sizes and optionally index hints.
+      * check if indexes are in correct range
+      * convert indexes to pointers if needed
 * If Head contains pointer (offset) to heap block, it must be the second value.
   * The heap block will contain the block index, so when defragmenting, moved blocks can be automatically updated without knowing the object type.
   * This may require adding new type of object "RawBuffer" that holds raw allocated buffer (e.g. for array chunks) and optionally 32-bit tag (in Head).